mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 ## Aid Another

-You use your side action to aid another participant.
+You use your minor action to aid another participant.
 Describe how you're assisting as part of your scene.
 You can use this action to aid someone else's skill check or ability check.

-> ### Aid Another: Side Action
+> ### Aid Another: Minor Action
 >
 > - **Same Skill or Ability Check:** You can aid a skill check or an ability
 >   check made by an adjacent ally.
 Make a DC 10 skill check or ability check.